mydepsoftware/mydepsoftware.github.io/getting_started.md

 						<ul>
 							<li> Partial user database: Open a popup window where the user select the models created he wants to export.
 								<ul>
-									<li> <b> Save </b> button: the database will be saved at the desired location.
+									<li> <b> Save </b> button: the database will be saved at the desired location.</li>
 									<li> <b> Save and submit </b> button: the database will be saved at the desired location and an email will be generated from the user mailbox.
-Please add the references of the paper to help to MyDEP admin to check and add the model to the initial database for all the users.
+Please add the references of the paper to help to MyDEP admin to check and add the model to the initial database for all the users.</li>
 									<li> <b> Cancel</b> button: Cancel the export.</li>
 								</ul> </li>
 							<li> Full user database: Save at the desired location the full user database</li>